Gyasu/CapraLab.github.io/_members/AA00_PI_tony_capra.md

 linkedin:
 github: CapraLab
 orcid: 0000-0001-9743-1795
-description: "Tony Capra is an Associate Professor of Epidemiology and Biostatistics in the Bakar Computational Health Sciences Institute at the University of California, San Francisco.
+description: "Tony Capra is a Professor and Head of the Division of Bioinformatics in the Department of Epidemiology and Biostatistics and the Bakar Computational Health Sciences Institute at the University of California, San Francisco.
+He is also Co-Director of the Biological and Medical Informatics PhD program.
 He received his PhD in computer science from Princeton University and completed a postdoc in the Gladstone Institutes at UCSF.
 Prior to coming to UCSF, Tony spent 7 years at Vanderbilt University in Dept. of Biological Sciences and the Vanderbilt Genetics Institute (VGI)."
 ---